 - Reduced risk of costly repairs: Neglecting regular piano maintenance, including pitch regulation, can lead to more significant issues down the road that require costly repairs.
 Regular pitch raises can help prevent these issues from occurring, saving musicians money in the long run.

-Hence, the next time your piano tuner does a pitch raise, he is having to tune your whole piano twice in one visit, which means double the work when compared to a normal tuning.
+Hence, the next time your Piano Tuner does a pitch raise, he is having to tune your whole piano twice in one visit, which means double the work.